Alexander Koujianos Goldberg

 akgoldbe [at] cs.cmu.edu

-I am a fifth year PhD student in the Computer Science Department at Carnegie Mellon University, where I am advised by Giulia Fanti and Nihar B. Shah.
-I am supported in part by an NSF Graduate Research Fellowship.
-I am broadly interested in methods to improve decision making from distributed human evaluations.
-One application area I have considered extensively is scientific peer review.
+I am a fifth-year PhD student in the Computer Science Department at Carnegie Mellon University, advised by Giulia Fanti and Nihar B. Shah, supported in part by an NSF Graduate Research Fellowship.

 Prior to CMU, I received my A.B. in Applied Mathematics from Harvard College where I was lucky to work with Salil Vadhan.
 As an undergrad, I did research on differentially private inference for models of random graphs.
 Before beginning my PhD, I spent three years working as a data scientist at Facebook on ads transparency and integrity.